Peter-SB/Go-Chat-App/README.md

 ### Frontend (React)

 - Built with React Javascript/Typescript.
-Was good practice although not the focus of this project.
+This was good practice, although not the focus of this project.
-- Frontend communicates with the backend WebSocket API and REST endpoints.
+- Frontend communicates with the backend via WebSocket API and REST endpoints.

 ### Database (MySQL)